 Our main result is the following boundedness criterion.

-\begin{Th} Let $(X,\omega)$ be a K\"ahler compact complex manifold and $F$ a set of isomorphy classes of coherent sheaves on $X$.
-Then the set $F$ is bounded if and only if the following two conditions are fulfilled: \begin{enumerate} \item There exists a bounded set $G$ of classes of coherent sheaves on $X$ such that each element of $F$ is a quotient of an element of $G$. \item The degrees of the sheaves of $F$ are bounded from above. \end{enumerate} \end{Th}
+\begin{Th} Let $(X,\omega)$ be a K\"ahler complex manifold and $F$ a set of isomorphism classes of coherent sheaves on $X$.
+Then the set $F$ is bounded if the following conditions are fulfilled: \begin{enumerate} \item There exists a bounded set $G$ of classes of coherent sheaves on $X$ such that each element of $F$ is a quotient of an element of $G$. \item The supports of the sheaves of $F$ are contained in some compact subset of $X$. \item The degrees of the sheaves of $F$ are bounded from above. \end{enumerate} \end{Th}

-In general we shall call a set $F$ of isomorphy classes of coherent sheaves on the fibers of $X\to S$ {\em dominated} if it satisfies the first condition of the criterium.
+In general we shall call a set $F$ of isomorphism classes of coherent sheaves on the fibers of $X\to S$ {\em dominated} if it satisfies the first condition of the criterion.

-By our discussion on Chern classes and since a semi-analytic Stein compactum has only finitely many connected components, it is clear that the two conditions are necessary.